 Additionally, a scene with features at various distances was captured to test how the algorithm reacts to this variation of distances in one scene.
 In the walkway between the Carré and Nanolab buildings on the UT campus, a forwards and backwards trajectory was traversed (by walking) with the VI-sensor facing forward.
 The algorithm exhibited a preference for features that appeared at a closer distance (between 1 and 50 meters).
-It chose features that appeared on the buildings on the sides instead of the bridge between the buildings or the top of the Horst tower that is visible in the background (see figure 2.4).
+It chose features that appeared on the buildings on the sides instead of the bridge between the buildings or the top of the Horst tower that is visible in the background (see figure 2.2).
 However, these results can have been affected by the standard autofocus settings of the VI-sensor.

-Figure 2.4: Feature preference of ROVIO exhibited in walkway
+Figure 2.2: Feature preference of ROVIO exhibited in walkway

 Another visible effect demonstrated by an indoor experiment in the hallway of the Carré building, was that when the camera moved backwards, the algorithm showed a preference for holding on to the already existing features in favour of the new features that are added around the edges.
 This creates a clustering effect.
-This effect ended when a number of features were moving out of frame due to a rotational motion.
-See figure 2.5.
+This effect ended when a number of features were moving out of frame due to a rotational motion, see figure 2.3.
+This clustering effect can decrease the accuracy of the pose estimation due to the decreasing relative angles between the features w.r.t. the camera, but to what extent has not been tested.